 Tea tree oil is widely used and considered safe, however as with many natural essential oils, you will need to take precautions when using tea tree oil.

 - NEVER swallow tea tree oil.
 It can be toxic when swallowed.
 This goes for all essential oils.

 - Unless stated, don’t use undiluted tea tree oil directly on the skin.
 Always dilute it in a carrier oil such as macadamia nut oil before applying it to the skin.

 - Don’t use tea tree oil on pets (it is particularly dangerous for cats as they tend to lick it), small children and during pregnancy.
 Store it out of reach of children.

-- There are a few cases of allergic reaction to tea tree oil, so patch test it before use to ensure you are not allergic.
+- There are a few cases of an allergic reaction to tea tree oil, so a patch test it before use to ensure you are not allergic.
 There is also some evidence that tea tree oil and lavender oil may alter hormone levels in susceptible people but that these side effects are temporary once they have discontinued use.
 Discontinue use if you have any adverse reaction.

 - Ensure you get 100% pure oil from a reputable source, preferably organic and steam distilled.
 A little goes a long way, so a small bottle will last you for quite some time.
 Mine has lasted three years now and I’m only halfway through.